 When stopping at the traffic lights, avoid entering the ‘stop’ space.
 Not only is this space exclusively for cyclists but stopping will earn you a £100 penalty and three points on your license.

 Cyclists will benefit from the same amount of space you should give to another vehicle in front of you; for example, if your speed is 30 miles an hour, 30 meters distance is ideal, 40 meters for 40 miles an hour, and so on.
 Furthermore, it’s dangerous to overtake if there’s very little space; if you see a cyclist riding in the middle of the lane, hang back for yours and their safety.

 Two key times to check for cyclists are

 - When opening your door to step out

 This can be especially important during periods of slow/still traffic, where cyclists are known to weave in and out of lanes to reach their destination.

 Some junctions now feature stop lines to allow cycles to travel safely, ahead of other vehicles – exactly like the stop lines placed near traffic lights on the main roads (see point 1).
 Crossing this line can also result in a £100 fine and three points on your license.

-In summary, cyclists need space and time to ensure an easy journey.
-With these handy tips, you’ll not only make their lives safer, but you’ll avoid heavy fines and points on your license too.
+With these handy tips, you can make cyclist’s journeys safer, and you now know how to avoid heavy fines and points on your license too.
 In the end, everyone’s a winner!